Disneyland theme parks in California to reopen April 30

-(Reuters) - Walt Disney Co’s two theme parks in California will reopen on April 30 to a limited number of guests, the company said on Wednesday, over a year after they closed to help fight the COVID-19 pandemic.
+(Reuters) - Walt Disney Co’s two theme parks in California will reopen on April 30 to a limited number of guests, the company said on Wednesday, over a year after they closed because of the COVID-19 pandemic.

 Attendance will initially be capped at roughly 15% of capacity, Disney Chief Executive Bob Chapek said on CNBC television.

-Advance reservations and a valid ticket will be required for entry.
-Guests will need to wear masks, practice social distancing and follow other safety measures.
+Advance reservations and an admission ticket will be required for entry.
+Guests age 2 and up will need to wear masks, except when eating, drinking or swimming, and follow other safety measures including temperature checks before entering and social distancing on rides and throughout the parks.

+Under state guidelines, capacity may increase if the prevalence of coronavirus in the area continues to fall.

-Reporting by Lisa Richwine in Los Angeles and Eva Mathews in Bengaluru; Editing by Shounak Dasgupta and Richard Chang
+Reporting by Lisa Richwine in Los Angeles and Eva Mathews in Bengaluru; Editing by Richard Chang and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.